HerrMotz/bachelor-thesis/publication/main.typ

 $

 #figure(
-  caption: [A graphical visualisation of the triple $("Goethe", "educated at", "Leipzig")$ as a graph.
-Subjects and objects are represented as nodes and predicates are represented as edges between these nodes.], image("example_triple_graph.svg", width: 230pt)
+  caption: [A graphical visualisation of the triples $("Goethe", "educated at", "Leipzig")$ and $("Goethe", "place of birth", "Frankfurt am Main")$ as a graph.
+Gothe is subject to both relationships, while edges represent predicates pointing to the the respective cities as objects.], image("example_triple_graph.svg", width: 230pt)
 ) <fig:rdf_graph_fragment>

 Wikidata contains a very big set of such triples, posing the opportunity, that it could be used like a database and queried for information, just like classical relational databases.
 Such databases can be implemented using a framework called Resource Description Framework (RDF) and are called *triplestore* or *RDF graph*.
 A resource can be any object of our intuition and these resources can be described using the syntax RDF offers.
 The vocabulary used to describe the resources, is specified or chosen by the users.
 Triplestores can be advantageous when the information collected is incomplete or might be enhanced later on.
-In contrast, any entry in a relational database needs to be consistent with the specified data model and applications making use of that data in turn expect consistency.
-By design, an application using triplestores must account for the absence of data.
+Applications using triplestores are inherently designed to handle the absence of data, as these systems lack a rigid schema.
+In contrast, relational databases enforce a strict schema that ensures every entry adheres to a predefined structure, enabling applications to consistently rely on well-organised and uniformly structured information.

 The maximally flexible data model is what lead triplestores to become popular in the digital humanities.
 An initiative called FactGrid#footnote[https://factgrid.de] hosts a triplestore specifically designed for historians, enabling them to make the data from their research publicly accessible.
 This poses the potential, that a user with knowledge of the specified vocabulary and conventions of the database, could get information about historical facts by writing an adequate query to the database.
 Furthermore, inferencing information about historical facts could be made a matter of, again, writing an adequate query.